-Academic Policies and Procedures Schedule Adjustment Period / Dropping Classes
+Academic Policies and Procedures

+Adding or Dropping

-Students who are schedule for classes may add or drop classes during the Schedule Adjustment Period, which begins on the first day of classes for approximately one week.
-On-line registration is not available during this period.
-Please consult the printed schedule at guamcc.edu for specific dates, and more detail.
-Classes officially dropped before the end of the schedule adjustment period of a term will not appear on a student's academic record.
-Classes officially withdrawn from after the end of the schedule adjustment period of a term will be assigned a "W" on the academic record.
-Students are obligated to pay the tuition and fees for classes from which they withdraw after the schedule adjustment period.
+Classes officially dropped before the end of the Add/Drop period of a term will not appear on a student's academic record.
+Classes officially withdrawn from after the end of the Add/Drop period of a term will be assigned a "W" on the academic record.
+Students are obligated to pay the tuition and fees for classes from which they withdraw after the Add/Drop period.
 Please note that students requesting to drop their last class must clear with the GCC Financial Aid Office before submitting their request to Admissions & Registration.